 * Expression Clustering

-** Simultaneous Clustering of Expression Profiles in the 3 Organisms
+** Simultaneous Clustering in the 3 Organisms

-We have now described the three main elements of the transcriptome and the annotation; genes, pseudogenes and ncRNAs.
-Here we endeavor to characterize the manner in which these elements function together as evinced from expression correlations over our many samples.
-To detect such functional modules consistently across the three species, we developed a novel method that combines co-expression profiles, which represent association between genes within an organism, and orthologous gene pairs, which represent evolutionary associations.
+With the three main elements of the transcriptome and annotation -- genes, transcripts, pseudogenes and ncRNAs -- uniformly characterized, we are now in a position to study how these elements function together as evinced from expression correlations over our many samples.
+To detect co-expression modules consistently across the three species, we developed a method that combines expression correlations, which represent association between genes within an organism, and orthologous gene pairs, which represent evolutionary associations.
 We separately construct co-expression networks for each of the three species (see Suppl.) and then combine them via connecting orthologs from different species to form a multiplex network.
-We searched for densely connected modules in the multiplex network, which could be genes in a single species connected by expression edges or genes across species connected by orthologous edges.
-Our algorithm is based on a q-state Potts model \cite{15601068} with an energy function that takes into account both the co-expression and ortholog links (see Suppl., Fig S5b-c).
+We searched for densely connected modules in this multiplex network, which could be genes in a single species connected by expression edges or genes across species connected by ortholog relationships.
+Our algorithm is based on a q-state Potts model \cite{15601068} with an energy function that takes into account both co-expression and ortholog links (see Suppl., Fig S5b-c).
 The assignment of nodes to different modules is given by the minimal energy state of the system, which was obtained by simulated annealing \cite{17813860} (see Suppl.).
-The procedures were repeated multiple times to ensure the assignment of modules is robust (see Suppl).
+We repeated the procedure multiple times to ensure the assignment of modules is robust (see Suppl).

-The cross-species modules found using our method include genes from human, worm, and fly; the relative abundance of genes from each species varies from module to module.
-As shown in Fig 6A, there are modules dominated by genes from a single species as well as modules with genes from all three species.
+The cross-species modules found include genes from human, worm, and fly; the relative abundance of genes from each species varies from module to module.
+As shown in Fig 6A, there are modules dominated by genes from a single species as well as modules with genes from all three.
 As expected, the latter have more orthologs than the former and therefore are more conserved.
-This conservation is further supported by a more comprehensive phylogenetic analysis in which genes from the modules were compared across 55 animal species (Fig 6A) and by analyzing the GO terms of the modules for cross-species consistency (see Suppl. and Fig S5d1).
-After deriving our initial cross-species clustering, we refined it by doing an additional level of clustering on just the conserved orthologs.
-This gave rise to 16 conserved modules (see Table S5) with at least 30 orthologous genes in each (10 orthologous triplets).
-These modules are enriched in variety of functions, ranging from RNA processing to protein catabolism to nervous system development (see Fig S5d2).
+This conservation is further supported by a more comprehensive phylogenetic analysis in which genes from the modules were compared across 55 animal species (Fig 6A) and by analyzing the GO terms of each module for cross-species consistency (see Suppl. and Fig S5d1).
+After deriving our initial cross-species clustering, we refined it by performing a clustering on just orthologs.
+This gave rise to 16 conserved modules with at least 30 orthologous genes in each (10 orthologous triplets, see Table S5).
+Each of these modules is enriched in variety of distinct functions, ranging from RNA processing to protein catabolism to nervous system development (see Fig S5d2).

-** Using Expression modules to Annotate ncRNAs
+** Using Expression Modules to Annotate ncRNAs

-Like conventional clustering analysis, our cross-species modules can be used as an anchor for inferring biological roles (see Fig S5a).
-By correlating and anti-correlating their expression values with the orthologous genes in the conserved modules, we assigned thousands of ncRNAs and TARs in human, worm, and fly to the cross-species modules.
-Specifically, the 16 conserved modules cluster with 8641, 493, and 5279 annotated ncRNAs and 11410, 31993, 14581 TARs in human, worm, and fly respectively (see Suppl. for details).
+Like conventional clustering analysis, our cross-species modules can be used to infer biological roles for genes (see Fig S5a).
+Furthermore, we assigned thousands of ncRNAs and TARs to the conserved modules by correlating and anti-correlating their expression profiles with the orthologous genes in the modules.
+Specifically, the 16 conserved modules cluster with 1706, 79, and 701 annotated ncRNAs and 8598, 9029, 4750 TARs in human, worm, and fly respectively (see Suppl. for details).
 The co-expression of these ncRNAs and TARs with orthologous genes suggests that they might play related functional roles.
-(We provide module annotations and the associated GO terms for TARs for the three organisms in the Associated Data Files.)
+(We provide module annotations and associated GO terms for ncRNAs and TARs in the three organisms in the Associated Data Files.)